City of Munich launches innovation challenge

-- Winning the innovation award leads to implementation in a real-world test field.
-If you win the award, you gain access to the city administration and to the information and data you need to further develop and realize your solution ideas.
-Take advantage of a powerful network comprising local government, startup support and the backing of UnternehmerTUM within the framework of the competition.
-Reap the benefits of coaching and knowledge sharing with a wide variety of experts.
-Fresh insights and a steep learning curve are guaranteed!
+- The winning concept will be implemented in a real-world test environment.
+If you win the award, you will gain access to the city administration and to information and data that will help you to further develop and realize your ideas.
+Take advantage of the network comprising local government, start-up support and entrepreneurship programs.
+Benefit from coaching and knowledge sharing with a wide variety of experts.
+Fresh insights and a rewarding learning experience are guaranteed!

-- The press will attend the awards ceremony, presided over by Mayor Pretzl, the competition's patron.
-That will give the finalists an excellent opportunity to showcase their capabilities and draw attention to their company.
+- The press will attend the awards ceremony, presided over by the city’s Deputy Mayor, who is also the competition’s patron.
+This will give the finalists an excellent opportunity to showcase their capabilities and draw attention to their project.

-- After the implementation phase, the prize winners will be able to boast a reference project with one of the largest municipalities in Germany which they can use for their own advertising.
+- After the implementation phase, the prize winners will be able to boast a reference project with one of the largest municipalities in Germany which they can use to promote themselves.

-- Last but not least, the competition allows the winning teams to implement their ideas and make a positive contribution to making Munich a more innovative and progressive city.
+- Last but not least, the competition allows the winning teams to implement their ideas, to make a positive contribution to their surrounding environment, and to help to make Munich a more innovative and progressive city.

 Any questions?
 Then ask them!

 General questions about the competition and the accompanying coaching:

 Frieke Meijer-Schepman, Department of Labor and Economic Development